justaverylee/unclickable-featured-image/readme.txt

 == Description ==

 If your theme makes thumbnail pictures links (which casuses a useless refresh on click), use this plugin to disable that.
 That's it.
-There is no options menu, or settings.
 Once enabled, it will make every featured image (on a post/page) unclickable.

 == Installation ==